 PIN this SHORT RIB BOLOGNESE RECIPE in your DINNER, ITALIAN, COMFORT FOOD, AND FALL RECIPE BOARDS on PINTEREST.
 And follow Sweet Tea & Thyme on Pinterest for more tips, hacks, and tasty recipes!

 The runner up from that IG poll!
 For the ragu lovers!
+(The winner was this 30 minute chicken cordon bleu)

 It’s the end of summerrrrrrrrr!